 Frozen or Stuck Doors: Frozen or stuck doors tend to happen when there’s not too much moisture in the environment.
 When encountering a stuck door, the best solution is to either use a hairdryer or heat gun to melt the ice.
 Additionally, don’t force your garage door to open, since you can cause severe damage to your garage door opener.

 Broken Glass: Broken glass in garage doors is quite common for those homeowners with children that like to play in the front yard.
 The best thing you can do is to replace your glass pane.
 It’ll be the same as replacing any house window.

 Garage Door Opens but Doesn’t Close: This is a common problem when lenses have an obstruction.
-This can either be an object is in front of them, or it’s dirty.
-The way to fix this is to simply clean the lenses.
+This can either be an object is in front of them or it’s dirty.
+To fix this, simply clean the lenses.

 Faulty Remote: When the remote isn’t working, first check if your garage door opens from its switch.
 If it does, then simply replace your remote’s batteries.
 It this doesn’t work, then you’ll need to resync your remote with the opener.
 If this too fails, then it’s time to replace your remote.

 If you are looking for garage door repairs for springs and cables, please visit our article title: How to Repair a Garage Door Springs and Cables.